Navigating grief at work: how to handle the death of a colleague | Moorepay

 Research suggests that at any given time, one in ten employee’s are likely to be affected by a bereavement (McGuiness 2009).
 This means if you have a large team of staff, it’s likely that you’ll have to provide support to at least one employee who is bereaved.

-Though dealing with bereavement in the workplace can be difficult to manage, it’s important that you do manage it and that you provide your employees with the level of support they need to get through this difficult time.
-This doesn’t just mean providing time off work, but also includes analysing responsibilities to ensure employees can meet them all, whilst providing emotional support.
+Though dealing with bereavement in the workplace can be difficult to manage, it’s important that you manage it and that you provide your employees with the level of support they need to get through this difficult time.
+This doesn’t just mean providing time off work but also includes analysing responsibilities to ensure employees can meet them all, whilst providing emotional support.

 Handling the death of a colleague

-If a colleague has passed away it’s going to impact upon the entire workforce, particularly those closest to the deceased.
+If a colleague has passed away it’s going to impact the entire workforce, particularly those closest to the deceased.
 For this reason, it is important the manager handles the situation sensitively.

 Here are some things to consider: